ckeditor/ckeditor4-docs/docs/features/exporttopdf/README.md

 ### Output file configuration

-A number of options like output file format or margins can be set in the {@linkapi CKEDITOR.config.exportPdf_options CKEDITOR.config.exportPdf_options} object.
+A number of options like output file format or margins can be set in the {@linkapi CKEDITOR.config.exportPdf_options `CKEDITOR.config.exportPdf_options`} object.
 It is sent to the service along with the HTML and CSS and processed on the server side.
 To check out the possible configurations, visit the [service documentation](https://pdf-converter.cke-cs.com/docs).

 ### Relative vs absolute image URLs

 Images can be attached to the editor using relative URLs, but before data is sent to the service, such links are converted to absolute ones.
 In some cases it will mean that data will not be accessible by the server (e.g. if it is referenced locally or through the intranet) - remember to expose such assets publicly or use absolute URLs to publicly available assets.
 Other possibility is to use [base64 encoded images](https://pdf-converter.cke-cs.com/docs#section/Images/Insert-base64-encoded-image).
-Also {@linkapi CKEDITOR.config.baseHref CKEDITOR.config.baseHref} option may come in handy here to set the base path for editor assets to a different URL than editor itself.
+Also {@linkapi CKEDITOR.config.baseHref `CKEDITOR.config.baseHref`} option may come in handy here to set the base path for editor assets to a different URL than editor itself.

 ### Custom CSS rules